As usual, Nico Ven Der Meulen have just delivered a beautiful residence in South Africa, I had to share it with you.

-A framework of steel columns and beams surround the entrance while louvered planes conceal the four garages and floating roofs.
+A framework of steel columns and beams surround the entrance while louvered planes conceal the four garages and floating roofs (if you are interested on learning more about the garage doors, try here).
 It’s as if each plane whether wall, roof or floor has been intentionally treated differently either in material, texture or colour creating a unique entrance design.

 Continue reading “House SAR By Nico Van Der Meaulen in South Africa | Residential Design”